Special Education (SPE) - Courses

 Foundations of Special Education

-This course will introduce teacher education majors to special education practices from historical, legislative, and people-centered recommended practices.
+This course introduces teacher education majors to special education practices from historical, legislative, and people-centered recommended practices.
 General education and special education teachers have a shared responsibility to meet the needs of all students in learning environments that address individual needs and strengths.
-Teacher candidates will gain foundational understanding of exceptionalities from people, concepts, and historical perspective; policies, practices, and programs in special education; characteristics, prevalence, and supports and services for individuals with exceptionalities (as defined in current federal regulations); collaborative roles of general and special educators; and partnerships with families.
+Teacher candidates gain foundational understanding of exceptionalities from people, concepts, and historical perspective; policies, practices, and programs in special education; characteristics, prevalence, and supports and services for individuals with exceptionalities (as defined in current federal regulations); collaborative roles of general and special educators; and partnerships with families.
 Prerequisite: EDS 206 or EDS 308 or concurrent enrollment; sophomore status.
 Students cannot earn credit in both SPE 401 and SPE 200.
 Offered Fall, Winter, Spring, Summer.

-SPE 207 Cr.3
++SPE 207 Cr.3

 American Sign Language and Deaf Culture I

-SPE 214 Cr.3
++SPE 214 Cr.3

 American Sign Language and Deaf Culture II